1504 Central Avenue,

 A Beaux Arts style structure which was given an Art Moderne remodel in the 1940’s stood about two blocks from the earlier Casino Theater (1913) by the same architects, Rapp, Zettle & Rapp of Cincinnati and financed by the Provident Bank.
 It was an early venue of I. Frankel of Cleveland who had a small string of theatres in the Cincinnati area.

 It opened as the Metropolitan Theater in 1915 and became the property of the Goldman family in 1944 when the name was change to the State Theater.
 In 1984 it was renamed Allison’s West End Cinema.
 The theater had no balcony, but did present vaudeville on its 20 foot deep stage in addition to silent and later sound flicks.
 The theater was also second-run.
 Allison’s West End Cinema closed in 1989.
-It is the home of the Lighthouse Ministries church today.
+It became the home of the Lighthouse Ministries church.
+It was demolished in March 2019.

 Just login to your account and subscribe to this theater